-The rise of style guides was partly linked to the development of responsive web design, but they're now helping designers and devs deal with the demands of a more capable web and increasingly ambitious web projects.
-They will help you design and build faster, with more accurate and consistent results.
+The rise of style guides was partly linked to the development of responsive web design, but they're now helping designers and devs deal with the demands of a more capable web and increasingly ambitious web projects (if yours is seriously ambitious, make sure your web hosting is up to scratch).
+They will help you design and build faster,with more accurate and consistent results.
+And remember to save them in shared cloud storage so everyone can access them.

 In this article we'll go through everything you need to know about what a style guide is, how to put one together, and how to use one.
 Use the quick links on the right to jump to the section you want.